-Acres Benefited Total number of acres within a given parcel that contribute drainage to the improvement.
-Land Use Factor The relative benefit to parcels of drainage based on the amount of increased storm water runoff resulting from the land use of the parcel. • Percent of Improvement used The point at which drainage from a given parcel enters the improvement.
-Parcels are only assessed for the portion of the improvement that lies downstream of the parcel. • Remote Factor The remote factor is based upon a parcel's distance from the improved section of the drainage course, and is typically established in 1⁄2 mile increments.
+Acres Benefited Total number of acres within a given parcel that contribute drainage to the improvement. • Land Use Factor The relative benefit to parcels of drainage based on the amount of increased storm water runoff resulting from the land use of the parcel.
+Percent of Improvement used The point at which drainage from a given parcel enters the improvement.
+Parcels are only assessed for the portion of the improvement that lies downstream of the parcel.
+Remote Factor The remote factor is based upon a parcel's distance from the improved section of the drainage course, and is typically established in 1⁄2 mile increments.
 Parcels that are most "remote" from the actual improvement receive the greatest reduction on their assessment.
+No remote factor has been applied for this project.
 Benefits versus Cost One of the primary factors set forth for consideration in the approval or dismissal of a petition request is the actual benefit of the proposed improvements to the watershed in question.
 The following analysis examines this factor from the standpoint of land productivity for the agricultural acres as well as the value of drainage to residential parcels.
 A publication by The Ohio State University Extension titled "Returns to Farm Drainage" details several studies, conducted by Ohio State researchers, on the effects of drainage on crop yields.
 The studies show that fields with good drainage will produce higher yields than fields that have poor drainage.
 A recently completed 25-year study showed that subsurface drainage increased corn yields by 24%-39%, and increased soybean yields by 13%-46%.
 This produces average yield increases of 31% and 29% respectively.
 The benefits of drainage will thus equal this increased yield multiplied by the market price.
-Approximately 46% or 117 acres of the 254-acre watershed is agricultural land.
-The 2020 through 2016 average market price for corn and soybeans in Ohio, as reported by the USDA National Agricultural Statistics Service is \$3.87 per bushel for corn and \$9.66 per bushel for soybeans.
+Overall, approximately 16 acres of the 53-acre watershed is agricultural land.
+The 2022 through 2018 average market price for corn and soybeans in Ohio, as reported by the USDA National Agricultural Statistics Service is \$4.94 per bushel for corn and \$11.41 per bushel for soybeans.
 The average estimated yield increases for the soil types present in the watershed, given appropriate drainage improvements are in place, equal 46 bushels per acre for corn and 14 bushels per acre for soybeans.
-Crop Production Benefit examples:
+For these examples, we will assume that cropland acres are distributed equally between corn and soybeans.
+Crop production benefit example: